 solution by a "distance map generation + gradient following".
 Explain

 clearly in the report how you did it, and what are the advantages or the

 - Develop a fuzzy way to update your grid when you perceive a new

 obstacle, or a disappeared obstacle.
-You can come to me to ask for
+You can ask me papers to read if

 - Implement the fuzzy rule-based controller using your own